Skip to main content

 When you think of someone with a background in psychology, you may think of a professional who evaluates, treats and follows up with clients struggling with mental health issues.
 Only those licensed in clinical mental health counseling can provide these services to patients.

-For instance, at SNHU, the CACREP Accreditation clinical mental health counseling master’s degree program requires you to complete 60 academic credits, a 100-hour practicum and two 300-hour internships.
+Some clinical mental health counseling master’s degree programs may require you to complete a certain number of academic credits, practicum hours and internships.
 However, some states require additional hours for licensure.

 Summing it Up